 By issuing such guidance, Singapore has made itself the most ICO-friendly environment in the world.
 Since the MAS is able to access each and every ICO before it happens, businesses, as well as consumers, are protected.
 This increases trust which intern leads to more successful ICOs.

 Ico law in Europe

-As with the U.S, Europe has strict laws to protect investors and to prevent fraud.
+As with the U.S., Europe has strict laws to protect investors and prevent fraud.
 That said, like the rest of the world, Europe is still scrambling to pass laws and issue guidance when it comes to ICOs.
-Today, the EU is far behind Singapore, and a step behind the U.S, when it comes to ICO regulation.
-Last November, the European Securities and Market Authority clamped down on ICOs due to the high level of risk that they represent.
+Today, the EU is far behind Singapore, and a step behind the U.S., when it comes to ICO regulation.
+Last November, the European Securities, and Market Authority clamped down on ICOs due to the high level of risk that they represent.

 ICO law in China

 Despite fueling the surge in the price of bitcoin for years, as of September 2017, China has completely banned both companies and individuals.
 This ban does not apply to Hong Kong but is in effect everywhere else in China.

 Added to this, the Chinese government has also banned banks from even doing business with any company that has held an ICO in the past.
 It has said it will investigate any company or individual found to be ignoring these laws and dish out heavy prison sentences for anyone who has.
 All ICOs held at or around the time of the ban have been instructed to issue immediate refunds to investors.

 Frequently Asked Questions

 ICO stands for Initial Coin Offering and is the cryptocurrency equivalent to an Initial Public Offering (IPO).
 ICO law is the relevant territorial law that governs how these transactions must be held.